galaxyproject/admin-training/sessions/05-reference-genomes/ex1-reference-genomes.md

 * Click on **all_fasta** under *View Tool Data Table Entries*

-You should see the current contents of `tool-data/all_fasta.loc`, which will be empty.
+You should see the current contents of `tool-data/all_fasta.loc`, which will contain info from the CVMFS repository (more on this later).

 * Under **Run Data Manager Tools**, click **Create DBKey and Reference Genome - fetching**.
 The Reference Genome tool form from _data_manager_fetch_genome_all_fasta_dbkey_ is displayed.
 NOTE: If you receive the error "Uncaught exception in exposed API method:", you will need to restart Galaxy first.
   * From the **DBKEY to assign to data:** list choose: *sacCer2*